SarathChandra21/namaste-nodejs/episode 5.md

 - (function(){})(); => IIFE

-- How do you get access to module.exports, require in a js file they are passed as parameters to the function (function(moudle, require){
+- How do you get access to module.exports, require in a js file they are passed as parameters to the function IIFE (function(moudle, require){
     require("/path");
     ---